Opportunity and Inclusive Growth Institute

 Edward P. Lazear is professor of Human Resources Management and Economics at Stanford University’s Graduate School of Business.
 He has served as chairman of the President’s Council of Economic Advisers, was the founding editor of the Journal of Labor Economics, and founded the Society of Labor Economists.
 He is the recipient of multiple prizes and honorary degrees recognizing his research in economics.
 Lazear has written extensively on labor markets and personnel issues; microeconomic theory; issues involving worker compensation and effects on productivity; governmental policies on discrimination, affirmative action, and comparable worth; educational policy; unemployment; culture, language, and diversity issues; the doctrine of employment at will; distribution of income within the household; and pricing and marketing policies.

 Glenn C. Loury is the Merton P. Stoltz Professor of the Social Sciences and professor of economics at Brown University.
 His research has focused on applied microeconomic theory, game theory, industrial organization, natural resource economics, and the economics of race and inequality.
-Among other honors, he has been elected a Distinguished Fellow of the American Economic Association, a Fellow of the Econometric Society, and a Member of the American Philosophical Society.
+Among other honors, he has been elected a distinguished fellow of the American Economic Association, a fellow of the Econometric Society, and a Member of the American Philosophical Society.

 Sara McLanahan is the William S. Tod Professor of Sociology and Public Affairs at Princeton University.
 She is the founding director of the Bendheim-Thoman Center for Research on Child Wellbeing.
 She is a principal investigator of the Fragile Families and Child Wellbeing Study and editor in chief of The Future of Children, a journal dedicated to providing research and analysis to promote effective policies and programs for children.
 McLanahan is a former president of the Population Association of America and has served on the boards of the American Sociological Association and the Population Association of America.
 She was elected to the American Academy of Political Science in 2005, the National Academy of Sciences in 2011, and the American Philosophical Society in 2016.

 Myron Orfield is the director of the Institute on Metropolitan Opportunity.
 He has written extensively on local government law, spatial inequality, fair housing, school desegregation, charter schools, state and local taxation and finance, and land use law.
-Recently, Orfield served on the National Commission on Fair Housing and Equal Opportunity, as an academic advisor to the Congressional Black Caucus, an advisor to President Obama’s transition team for urban policy and to the White House Office of Urban Affairs, and as special consultant to the Housing and Urban Development’s Office for Fair Housing and Equal Opportunity.
+Recently, Orfield served on the National Commission on Fair Housing and Equal Opportunity, as an academic adviser to the Congressional Black Caucus, an adviser to President Barack Obama’s transition team for urban policy and to the White House Office of Urban Affairs, and as special consultant to the Housing and Urban Development’s Office for Fair Housing and Equal Opportunity.

 Robert D. Putnam is the Peter and Isabel Malkin Professor of Public Policy at Harvard University.
-He is a member of the National Academy of Sciences, a Fellow of the British Academy, and past president of the American Political Science Association.
+He is a member of the National Academy of Sciences, a fellow of the British Academy, and past president of the American Political Science Association.
 In 2006, Putnam received the Skytte Prize, the world's highest accolade for a political scientist, and in 2012, he received the National Humanities Medal, the nation’s highest honor for contributions to the humanities.
 Notable publications include Making Democracy Work and Bowling Alone: The Collapse and Revival of American Community, both among the most cited (and bestselling) social science works in the last half century.
 His most recent book, Our Kids: The American Dream in Crisis, a New York Times bestseller, chronicles the growing gap in opportunity for American youth.

 Emmanuel Saez is a professor of economics and director of the Center for Equitable Growth at the University of California Berkeley.
 His research focuses on tax policy and inequality from both theoretical and empirical perspectives.
 Jointly with Thomas Piketty, he has constructed long-run historical series of income inequality in the United States that have been widely discussed in the public debate.
 He was awarded the John Bates Clark medal of the American Economic Association in 2009 and a MacArthur Fellowship in 2010.

 William Spriggs serves as chief economist to the AFL-CIO and is a professor in the Department of Economics at Howard University.
-In his role with the AFL-CIO, he chairs the Economic Policy Working Group of the Trade Union Advisory Committee to the OECD, and serves on the board of the National Bureau of Economic Research.
-Formerly, he served as Assistant Secretary for the Office of Policy at the U.S. Department of Labor.
+In his role with the AFL-CIO, he chairs the Economic Policy Working Group of the Trade Union Advisory Committee to the OECD, and he serves on the board of the National Bureau of Economic Research.
+Formerly, he served as assistant secretary for the Office of Policy at the U.S. Department of Labor.
 He has also held senior roles with the Economic Policy Institute, the National Urban League, the U.S. Small Business Administration, the U.S. Department of Commerce, the Joint Economic Committee of Congress, and the National Commission for Employment Policy.

 David W. Wilcox is the director of the Division of Research and Statistics, Board of Governors of the Federal Reserve System.
 Previously, he served as deputy director of R&S, assistant secretary for economic policy at the Treasury Department, senior economist on the staff of the Council of Economic Advisers, an economist and senior economist at the Board of Governors, and a member of the board of editors for the American Economic Review.